TRACCS-COMPACT/hybrid_physics_AI_awesome_list/README.md

-# Hybrid Physic / AI methods : awesome list
+# Awesome list of coupling solutions for hybrid earth system modelling

 List of sofware solutions to interface physics based simulation codes with machine learning models for high performance computing.